-13 Consequence of changes to approved voluntary organisations
+11 Consequence of changes to approved voluntary organisations

-- (1) If an approved voluntary organisation has so changed its primary function that it no longer satisfies a requirement mentioned in subregulation 11 (2), the Governor-General may determine, in writing, on the recommendation of the Minister, that the organisation be no longer an approved voluntary organisation on, and after, the date on which the change occurred. - (2) The Minister must inform the organisation concerned, in writing, of the determination. - (3) A determination under subregulation (1) has no retrospective effect in respect of the approval of the organisation except to the extent mentioned in the determination.
+- (1) If an approved voluntary organisation has changed its primary function to an extent that it no longer satisfies a requirement mentioned in subregulation 10 (1), the Governor-General may determine, in writing, on the recommendation of the Minister, that the organisation ceased to be an approved voluntary organisation on, and after, the date on which the change occurred. - (2) The Minister must inform the organisation concerned, in writing, of the determination. - (3) A determination under subregulation (1) has no retrospective effect in respect of the approval of the organisation except to the extent mentioned in the determination.

-14 Effect of renaming of approved voluntary organisations
+12 Effect of renaming of approved voluntary organisations